carbonblack/cbapi-python/README.md

 The possible options for each credential profile are:

-* **url**: The base URL of the CB server.
+* **url**: The base URL of the Carbon Black server.
 This should include the protocol (https) and the hostname, and nothing else.
 * **token**: The API token for the user ID.
 More than one credential profile can be specified for a given server, with different tokens for each.
 * **ssl_verify**: True or False; controls whether the SSL/TLS certificate presented by the server is validated against